 A law has taken effect, which provides for:

-c) mandating that the number and composition of disciplinary committees of the central administrative agency of the police shall be approved by the Minister of Internal Affairs, and the number and composition of disciplinary committees of territorial (including interregional) agencies of the police shall be approved by the Chief of the National Police (4 percent);
+3) mandating that the number and composition of disciplinary committees of the central administrative agency of the police shall be approved by the Minister of Internal Affairs, and the number and composition of disciplinary committees of territorial (in particular, including interregional) agencies of the police shall be approved by the Chief of the National Police;

-j) amendments taking into account the recommendations on ways to improve the effectiveness and quality of work of police committees and the selection procedure issued based on the findings of the study indicated in subclause 1 of clause 2.1.6.2 (4 percent).
+8) making changes taking into account the recommendations on ways to improve the effectiveness and quality of work of disciplinary committee and the selection procedure issued based on the findings of the study indicated in subclause 2.1.6.2.1.

 the law indicated in subclause 2 of clause 2.1.6.2.